AdaBuenosAires/AdaBuenosAires/README.md

-- 👋 Hi, I’m @AdaBuenosAires - Jorgelina Pera from AdaOnTheBlock and PearSoftware
+- 👋 Hi, I’m @AdaBuenosAires - Jorgelina Pera from PearSoftware, AdaOnTheBlock and other experiments
-- 🐍 I’m interested in Golang, Java, Python, NodeJs and everything about blockchain, IOT and data markets
+- 🐍 I’m interested in Golang, Python, NodeJs and everything about blockchain, IOT and AI
-- 🌱 I’m currently working on open source projects in AdaOnTheBlock (sustainability, compliance and poverty reduction)
+- 🌱 I’m currently developing apps for Salesforce AppExchange
-- 💞️ I’m looking to collaborate on Hyperledger (Linux Foundation) and other blockchains to fund and run projects with social and environmental impact
+- 💞️ I’m looking to collaborate on projects with social and environmental impact
 - 📫 How to reach me --> adaontheblock@gmail.com or jorgelinaperaok@gmail.com

 <!---